NERC-COVID19-DigitalEnvironmentSprint/ParksInThePandemic_NERCHackathonFour-VisualisingRisk/README.md

 git commit -m "useful note about the commit"
 ```

+N.B In the lower-left corner of the GitHub Desktop client (where it says “Summary” and “Description”), type a commit message, and then click Commit to development branch.

 #### Merge into develop

 When you're ready you can merge your new feature into the `develop` branch.
 To do this, firstly switch to the `develop` branch with the command below: